 - All staff entries require a "complete signature". - Includes date.
 (Exception: When progress note date of service is same as date written.) - Includes licensure, degree or job title.
-If licensed, must use licensure with signature. - End entries with a drawn line to indicate nothing was added postsignature. (n/a for electronically signed entries) - Addendums/notations: Include dated initials or signature when adding information. - Errors: No correction tape/fluid.
-No scribbling over errors!
-Do draw one line through error & initial (don't write "error"). - Only original authors make edits.
-Reviewers or supervisors DO NOT edit original authors but may add addendum.
+If licensed, must use licensure with signature. - End entries with a drawn line to indicate nothing was added postsignature. (n/a for electronically signed entries) - Addendums/notations: Include dated initials or signature when adding information. - Errors: No correction tape/fluid or scribbling over errors.
+Do draw one line through error & initial (don't write "error"). - Only original authors make alterations; reviewers or supervisors DO NOT edit original authors.